 - post.new - Writes a new post on WordPress

-- gist.new — Creates a new GitHub Gist
+- gif.new - Creates a new GIF

 - sheets.new - Creates a new Google Sheets spreadsheet